900 Series: Facilities & Sites

 Adopted: 8/86

-Reviewed: 11/12; 2/19; 4/22
+Reviewed: 11/12; 2/19; 4/22; 4/25

 Revised: 1/14; 5/15

-Related Policy (Code#): 802.7; 901.8-R; 901.8-E; 1005.51
+Related Policy: 802.7; 901.8-R; 901.8-E

-901.8-R - Administrative Regulations Regarding Structure and Site Modifications
+901.8-R - Structure & Site Modifications Regulation

-The Board of Education recognizes that the education of students depends on many factors including a physical environment that is safe, secure, clean, attractive, and functions efficiently.
+The board recognizes that the education of students depends on many factors including a physical environment that is safe, secure, clean, attractive, and functions efficiently.
 To that end, a facility and grounds master plan exists to maximize the available resources for the benefit of student learning.
 Modifications include changes or additions to facilities and grounds or structures that are not part of the master plan and shall follow a review process, whether proposed by employees or external individuals or groups.

-Requests for modifications for all district property will at all times, except in cases of emergency, follow the administrative procedures.
+Requests for modifications for all district property will at all times, except in cases of emergency, follow these administrative procedures.
 Based on the estimated cost of the proposed modification, either a competitive quote or competitive bid will be required for all projects.

 A proposal for a modification or structure shall include the following: